As I reflect back on my life just three and a half years ago, I see a very different person to the one who is writing this post.

 I felt so passionate and determined to teach mums what I had learned and participate in the end of motherhood stress and postnatal depression/anxiety.

-Because many mums struggled to find time to read the book, or were so bleary eyed and tired at the end of the day to comprehend what they had read, I decided that I would write The Postpartum Depression Recovery Program to take this information one step further.
+Because many mums struggled to find time to read the book, or were so bleary eyed and tired at the end of the day to comprehend what they had read, I decided that I would write The Postpartum Depression Recovery Program (now Find My Calm within the Chaos) to take this information one step further.

-Because I had read so many books on self-help, felt inspired and then at the end of a book was left wondering what I had to do next, I decided that I wanted the Be the Change Programto offer support to mums so that they could specifically ask questions about how the information taught applied to their own lives.
+Because I had read so many books on self-help, felt inspired and then at the end of a book was left wondering what I had to do next, I decided that I wanted to offer support to mums so that they could specifically ask questions about how the information taught applied to their own lives.

 I also wanted to make this information more user friendly.
 Most mums are time-poor, so breaking each lesson up into 15-20 minute (maximum) lessons helped mums to remember and gradually apply this life-changing information into their lives.